JosephPabloVarun/TAA_Scorecard/Readme.txt

 Downloaded files will be saved to 'Output\PTMD' folder Then the files will be consolidated and placed in 'Output' folder with the date

-This version copys over cell formatting such as highlights, however is much slower (4x slower during consolidation only)
+This version runs faster however does not copy over cell formatting such as highlights